Unicorn Bio's logo

 Emmet

 Emmet is an intelligent machine that automates your TC flask cell culture workflows.
-With a unified hardware and software stack in a single bench-top instrument, Emmet brings physical AI to the tissue culture lab.
+With a unified hardware and software stack in a single bench-top instrument, Emmet brings machine learning to the tissue culture lab.

 Learn More